wang-joseph/wang-joseph/README.md

 </details>

 <!-- Ahhh, hackathons!
 Fun fact: I actually only included CTFS in here because I needed one more repo to fill the space or my formatting would break. -->
-### Hackathons & CTFs
+## Hackathons & CTFs

 <details>
-  <summary> I also do hackathons sometimes and they're pretty fun.
-I've been to a few - like Hack the North 2019, MHacks 12, UOttahack3, and Hack the North 2020++.
-I've also done a few CTFs, but only have partially completed writeups for PicoCTF 2021.
-You can see the repos here. </summary>
+  <summary> I also used to do hackathons and CTFs sometimes.
+You can see some repos here. </summary>

   <br />
   <p>